thesadru/disnake/docs/migrating.rst

 Dict Value Change
 ~~~~~~~~~~~~~~~~~~~~~

-Prior to v1.0 some aggregating properties that retrieved models would return "dict view" objects.
+Prior to v1.0 some aggregating properties that retrieved models wold return "dict view" objects.

-As a consequence, when the dict would change size while you would iterate over it, a RuntimeError would
+As a consequence, when the dict wold change size while yo wold iterate over it, a RuntimeError wold
 be raised and crash the task.
 To alleviate this, the "dict view" objects were changed into lists.

 The following views were changed to a list: